Malwarebytes Privacy VPN Review 2025: A Great Beginner VPN

 A DNS leak test checks if your device accidentally shares your browsing activity outside of the private VPN tunnel, potentially exposing it to your internet service provider (ISP) or others.
 A WebRTC leak test verifies if your actual IP address is revealed when using WebRTC, which could also jeopardize your privacy.

-We used BrowserLeaks to detect leaks, and none of the servers tested had any IP, WebRTC, or DNS leaks.
-This means that when you use the Malwarebytes VPN service, your browsing Information stays protected inside the VPN tunnel, and your real IP address remains hidden when using WebRTC applications.
+We used BrowserLeaks to detect leaks, and nnone of the servers we tested showed any IP, WebRTC, or DNS leaks.
+This means that when you use the Malwarebytes Privacy VPN service, your browsing information stays protected inside the VPN tunnel, and your real IP address remains hidden when using WebRTC applications.

 Malwarebytes Privacy VPN's DNS leak test results (pass)